 If you’re keeping everything on one sheet, this is super easy.
 Simply create another section at the bottom of the sheet.
 Then, label one row “Total Spending” and another “Final Balance.”
-This is an easy way to help you compare your planned totals to your actual totals.
+This is an easy way to help you track your spending so you can compare your planned totals to your actual totals.

 To calculate the total planned budget, input the formula “=SUM(Planned Expenses Total, Planned Funds Total, Planned Savings Total)”.
 Then, to calculate your planned balance use the formula “=SUM(Total Planned Spending – Total Planned Income)”.
 Do the same for the actual spending and balance sections but instead use the actual totals.

 Remember, for the final balance you must do the total spent minus the total income to get an accurate total.